 The Earned Income Tax Credit is one of the most helpful for families, communities, and taxpayers.
 If you worked and had an annual income of less than $50,162 single and $55,952 married filing jointly, you may be eligible for a credit of up to $6,557 if you have 3 or more kids.

-According to the IRS, more than 25 million filers received the EITC last year, and the average EITC was about $3,191 for a family with children.
+According to the IRS, more than 22 million filers received the EITC last year, and the average EITC was about $3,191 for a family with children.
 However, millions of taxpayers are still missing out on this valuable tax credit, and the IRS reports that one out of five qualifying filers fails to claim the tax credit.
 When you use TurboTax you are asked simple questions about you and then TurboTax will help you figure out if you are eligible for this and other tax credits based on your answers.

 2. Child and Dependent Care Credit

 The Child and Dependent Care Credit is another credit you can claim for the expenses associated with the care of your little ones.
 If you have children under the age of 13 (no age limit if disabled) and you pay someone else to take care of them, you could qualify.
 This credit is designed to help recover up to 35% of dependent care costs of $3,000 for one child ($1,050 credit) and up to 35% of dependent care costs of $6,000 for two or more ($2,100 credit).